Infinity Wars: Plot

 Diamond Patch has deduced that Gamora copied the real world and that a set of Infinity Stones exists somewhere in Soul World.
 He sends a telepathic message in a bottle to a future Wolverine that will one day wield the Phoenix Force, who travels back in time to give them the Power Stone.
 This enables Diamond Patch to split back into Wolverine and Emma Frost.
 In an unnamed adjacent reality, Moondragon and Phyla-Vell fail to defeat Gamora and flee to Earth-616.
 Emma Frost takes Loki to Warp World to recruit those who would wield an Infinity Stone.
 Loki and Emma Frost find their candidates after splitting Ms. Kang back into Ms. Marvel and Kang the Conqueror, and splitting Little Monster back into Hulk and Ant-Man.
-With this team of "Cosmic Avengers" assembled, they find Adam Warlock and suggest they exit the Soul World only for Adam Warlock to declare that they need to defeat Devondra first.
+With this team of "Cosmic Avengers" assembled, they find Adam Warlock and suggest they exit the Soul World only for Adam to declare that they need to defeat Devondra first.
 They round up Arachknight, Ghost Panther, Green Widow (a combination of Black Widow and She-Hulk), Iron Hammer, Man-Thing-Thang-Thoom (a combination of Man-Thing and Fin Fang Foom), Moon Squirrel (a combination of Moon Girl and Squirrel Girl) and Tippysaurus (a combination of Tippy Toe and Devil Dinosaur), Soldier Supreme, Weapon Hex, and Fantastic Two members Mister Invisible (a combination of Mister Fantastic and Invisible Woman) and Hot Rocks (a combination of Human Torch and Thing) as well as Art Douglas/Drax, who previously existed in a duel state.
 Back in the real world, Gamora has found an impenetrable barrier beneath the God's Quarry.
 After an attempt to breach out of Earth-616, she is confronted by the Council of Watchers.